Fellowships

 International Affairs Fellowship

-The IAF program has produced 650 alumni who constitute a whos who of the U.S. foreign policy community, including a former secretary, several undersecretaries of state, and ambassadors.
+The IAF program has more than 650 alumni who constitute a whos who of the U.S. foreign policy community, including a former secretary, several undersecretaries of state, and ambassadors.

 The Program

 Established in 1967, the International Affairs Fellowship (IAF) aims to bridge the gap between the study and making of U.S. foreign policy by creating the next generation of scholar-practitioners.
-The program offers fellows the chance to experience a new environment and gain a different perspective at a pivotal moment in their careers.
-Academics are placed in policy-oriented public service settings and government officials in scholarly settings.
-The IAF program now has more than 650 alumni, constituting a who’s who of the U.S. foreign policy community, including a former secretary of state, several undersecretaries of state and defense, ambassadors, and many other influential leaders in government, academia, and the private sector.
+This transformational program offers fellows the chance to experience a new environment and gain a different perspective at a pivotal moment in their careers.
+The IAF program's more than 650 alumni constitute a who's who of the U.S. foreign policy community, including a former secretary of state, several undersecretaries of state and defense, ambassadors, and many other influential leaders in government, academia, and the private sector.
+IAFs coming out of academia or the private sector work in the U.S. government or at an international organization.
+IAFs coming out of government work at the Council's offices in New York or Washington, DC, where they contribute to ongoing projects at CFR by researching and writing on policy-relevant issues.
+For those applicants coming out of government, CFR is especially interested in proposals that will contribute to its RealEcon InitiativeChina Strategy Initiative, technology, and climate initiatives.

 Hear From Past International Affairs Fellows